seramo/simple-chat-button/readme.txt

 == Description ==

-Simple Chat Button is a Fastest (No use JavaScript), Lightweight and Very Simple WordPress plugin that displays the beautiful WhatsApp Sticky Button on the WordPress frontend.
+Simple Chat Button is the Fastest (No use JavaScript), Lightweight and Very Simple WordPress plugin that displays the beautiful WhatsApp Sticky Button on the WordPress frontend.

 After clicking on the WhatsApp Sticky Button, It will bring you to the WhatsApp application.